TomasBoda/audio-visualiser/docs/documentation.md

     //...
 }
 ```
-In this way, the audio playback can be controlled from the graphical user interface, which satisfies the needs of this project. \
+In this way, the audio playback can be controlled from the graphical user interface, which satisfies the needs of this project.
-In this project, we only need to load an audio file, play it and pause/resume the playback from the GUI.
+However, in this project, we only need to load an audio file, play it and pause/resume the playback from the GUI.
 Therefore, only the following three methods are implemented in the observer.
 ```c++
 void Observer::play(const std::string & filename) {
     audio_player->load_audio(filename);